mozilla-conduit/conduit-docs/lando-user.rst

 First, generate a Phabricator API token.
 Go to Settings -> Conduit API Tokens -> Generate Token.
 Keep this token secret and use it only for Lando.
-You cannot reuse a 'cli-' token; please generate a new API token (these start with 'api-').
+You cannot reuse a "cli-" token; please generate a new API token (these start with "api-").

 .. image:: images/phabricator-api-token-setup.png
    :align: center